Vice President of Egypt

-The vice-president of the Arab Republic of Egypt is a senior official within the Egyptian government.
+The vice president of the Arab Republic of Egypt is a senior official within the Egyptian government.

 History of the office

 Before 1971

-In 1962, President Gamal Abdel Nasser instituted collective leadership in Egypt, separating the post of Prime Minister from that of President and establishing a presidential council to deal with all issues formerly considered presidential prerogatives.
-Five of the council's 11 members were Vice-Presidents of Egypt.
+In 1962, President Gamal Abdel Nasser instituted collective leadership in Egypt, separating the post of prime minister from that of president and establishing a presidential council to deal with all issues formerly considered presidential prerogatives.
+Five of the council's 11 members were vice-presidents of Egypt.

 Under the 1971 Constitution

-According to article 139 of the 1971 Constitution, the President "may appoint one or more Vice-Presidents define their jurisdiction and relieve them of their posts.
+According to article 139 of the 1971 Constitution, the president "may appoint one or more Vice-Presidents define their jurisdiction and relieve them of their posts.
 The rules relating to the calling to account of the President of the Republic shall be applicable to the Vice-Presidents."
-The Constitution gave broad authority to the President to determine the number of Vice-Presidents, as well as their appointment, dismissal and duties of office.
+The Constitution gave broad authority to the president to determine the number of vice-presidents, as well as their appointment, dismissal and duties of office.

 After the 2011 amendments, the president should appointed a vice president 60 days after his inauguration.

 Under the 2012 Constitution

-The 2012 Constitution did not include the position of Vice-President.
+The 2012 Constitution did not include the position of vice-president.

-With the adoption of the 2012 Constitution on 26 December 2012, the office of Vice-President was abolished.
+With the adoption of the 2012 Constitution on 26 December 2012, the office of vice-president was abolished.
 Mahmoud Mekki was the last person to hold the office before the adoption of the 2012 Constitution, having resigned on 22 December 2012.

-2013 Civilian Uprising
+2013 coup d'état

-After the overthrow of President Mohamed Morsi in the 2013 Egyptian coup d'état, the position of the Vice-President was briefly restored (with extra-constitutional basic) by Acting President Adly Mansour, who appointed Mohamed ElBaradei to the post of Acting Vice-President on 7 July 2013.
+After the overthrow of President Mohamed Morsi in the 2013 Egyptian coup d'état, the position of the vice-president was briefly restored (with extra-constitutional basic) by Acting President Adly Mansour, who appointed Mohamed ElBaradei to the post of acting vice-president on 7 July 2013.
 He was sworn in on 14 July.
-On 14 August 2013, following a violent crackdown by security forces on supporters of deposed President Morsi, in which more than 800 people were killed, ElBaradei resigned as Acting Vice President.
+On 14 August 2013, following a violent crackdown by security forces on supporters of deposed President Morsi, in which more than 800 people were killed, ElBaradei resigned as acting vice president.

 Under the 2014 Constitution

-Much like the 2012 Constitution, until 2019, the 2014 Constitution also did not include the position of Vice-President.
+Much like the 2012 Constitution, until 2019, the 2014 Constitution also did not include the position of vice-president.

+After 2019 constitutional amendments

 The office has since been restored following a constitutional referendum.
+The president may appoint one or more vice presidents.
+The main duty of the vice president is to assist the president.

 List of officeholders

-This list contains Vice-Presidents of United Arab Republic (1958–71, included Syria until the 1961 coup d'état) and Arab Republic of Egypt (1971–present).
+This list contains vice-presidents of United Arab Republic (1958–71, included Syria until the 1961 coup d'état) and Arab Republic of Egypt (1971–present).